Ek Paheli Leela

-The film is a reincarnation story which is set 300 years back, and revolves around the story of an Egyptian princess named Leela (Sunny Leone) and her lover.
+The film is a reincarnation story which is set 300 years back, and revolves around the story of a young woman named Leela (Sunny Leone) and her lover.
 Their love story remains incomplete as they are murdered.
 The film portrays how their story completes when they both are reincarnated in present time.

 The trailer of the film was released on 6 February 2015 and became YouTube's most viewed Bollywood movie trailer of the first quarter of 2015.
-The film received positive reviews from the critics upon release and was a commercial success.
+The film received mixed to negative reviews from the critics upon release, but was a commercial success.

 Plot

-Karan (Jay Bhanushali) is a singer/musician who moves to a new house in Mumbai along with his friends.
-He often helps his sister Radhika (Shivani Tanksale) and Andy – his sister's colleague (both are fashion photographers) with music for their fashion shows.
+Karan (Jay Bhanushali) is a singer/musician who moves into a new house in Mumbai along with his friends.
+He often helps his sister Radhika (Shivani Tanksale) and Andy (VJ Andy), her colleague (both are fashion photographers), with music for their fashion shows.

-Radhika wants to get her friend Meera (Sunny Leone) for her fashion shows featuring in India but Meera is reluctant.
-Hence, Radhika with the help of her friend Andy (VJ Andy) take her to India on an aeroplane by making her drunk (induced drowsiness).
+Radhika wants to get her friend Meera (Sunny Leone) for her fashion shows in India but Meera is reluctant.
+Hence, Radhika with the help of Andy tricks her to travel to India by making her drunk.
 After they arrive in India, Meera discovers the truth and gets angry.
-Meanwhile, her mood changes as she sees Rajasthani girls playing a traditional game and starts to play with them forgetting her plight.
+Meanwhile, her mood changes as she sees Rajasthani girls playing a traditional game and starts to play with them, forgetting her plight.

-While in India, Meera meets royalty -Ranveer Singh (Mohit Ahlawat), a Rajput prince, in Rajasthan.
+While in India, Meera meets royalty - Ranveer Singh (Mohit Ahlawat), a Rajput prince, in Rajasthan.
 The two eventually fall in love and get married.
-The prince Ranveer is in middle of a property dispute with his cousin Bikram Singh (Jas Arora).
+The prince is in the middle of a property dispute with his cousin, Bikram Singh (Jas Arora).